100% of our recent graduates report they are satisfied with their Madison College education.

 Keyboard skills and computer literacy are required for Madison College’s Accounting program.

-Accounting is on a career pathway that includes this associate degree and a technical diploma.
+Accounting is on a career pathway that includes this associate degree.
 Both will prepare you for a good job and with the associate degree, you can transfer to another college to earn your bachelor’s degree.
 Learn at your own pace and increase your earning potential with credentials that keep you moving on your career path.